zoltanvin/royal-reserve-bank/README.md

 # Clone And Use 🔨

 Prerequisites
-- Make sure you have Java, Maven, Spring Boot, Spring Cloud, Kibana and a compatible IDE (e.g. IntelliJ IDEA, Eclipse) installed.
+- Make sure you have Java 17, Maven, Spring Boot, Spring Cloud, Kibana and a compatible IDE (e.g. IntelliJ IDEA, Eclipse) installed.

 How to run the application using Docker
 - Run `mvn clean package -DskipTests` to build the applications and create the docker image locally.